babel/website/website/blog/2018-06-25-on-consuming-and-publishing-es6+-packages.md

 Thus, the argument for why compiling dependencies would be helpful is the same for why we eventually introduced `@babel/preset-env`.

 Babel used to be `6to5`, since it only converted from ES2015 to ES5.
-Back then, the browser support for ES2015 was almost non-existent, so the idea of a JavaScript compiler was both novel and useful: you could write modern code and have it work for all of your users.
+Back then, the browser support for ES2015 was almost non-existent, so the idea of a JavaScript compiler was both novel and useful: we could write modern code and have it work for all of our users.

 But what about the browser runtimes themselves?

-Browsers will eventually catch up to the standard (and have with ES2015).
-Creating `preset-env` helps us align with the browsers since if we only compiled to ES5, no one would ever run native code in the browsers.
+Because rowsers will eventually catch up to the standard (and have with ES2015), creating `preset-env` helps Babel and the community align with both the browsers and TC39 itself.
+If we only compiled to ES5, no one would ever run native code in the browsers.

 The real difference is realizing that there will _always_ be a sliding window of support:

-- Application code (your supported environments)
+- Application code (our supported environments)
 - Browsers (Chrome, Firefox, Edge, Safari)
 - Babel (the abstraction layer)
 - TC39/ECMAScript Proposals (and Babel implementations)

 Thus the need isn't just for `6to5` to be renamed to Babel because it compiles to `7to5`, but for Babel to change the implicit assumption it only targets ES5.
-With `@babel/preset-env`, you are able to write the latest JavaScript and target whichever browser (environment) you want!
+With `@babel/preset-env`, we are able to write the latest JavaScript and target whichever browser (environment)!

-Using Babel and `preset-env` helps you keep up with that sliding window.
-However, even if you use it, it's mainly for *your application code* and not what your code depends upon.
+Using Babel and `preset-env` helps us keep up with that constantly changing sliding window.
+However, even if we use it, it's mainly for *our application code* and not what our code depends upon.

 ## Who's Problem is It?

-You have control over your own code to be able to take advantage of `preset-env`: by writing in ES2015+ and targeting ES2015+ browsers.
+Because we have control over our own code, we are able to take advantage of `preset-env`: both writing in ES2015+ and targeting ES2015+ browsers.

-Even though this isn't necessarily the case for your dependencies, you'll want to think about it in order to get the same benefits as compiling your application code.
+Even though this isn't necessarily the case for our dependencies, we'll want to think about it in order to get the same benefits as compiling our application code.

-Is it as straightforward as just running Babel over `node_modules` with the same configuration for your application?
+Is it as straightforward as just running Babel over `node_modules` with the same configuration for our applications?

 ## Complexities in Compiling Dependencies

 ### Compiler Complexity

 Every compiler has bugs, although the risk is lower if there are so many users and sufficient tests.
-We should just be aware that compiling dependencies does increase the surface area of potential bugs, but I don't believe that should deter us from making this a common practice.
+We should just be aware that compiling dependencies does increase the surface area of potential bugs, but it shouldn't deter us from making this a common practice.

 - Babel v6 assumed everything that it compiled was a module and thus in strict mode (one could argue this is actually a good thing).
-Thus if you tried to run Babel on all your `node_modules` and it encountered something that was a `script` like a jQuery plugin it might cause a lot of issues.
+Thus if we tried to run Babel on all our `node_modules` and it encountered something that was a `script` like a jQuery plugin it might cause a lot of issues.
 This is changed in v7 so that it won't always auto inject the `"use strict"` directive unless it actually is a module.
 - React Native has always compiled `node_modules` by default and has probably learned a lot from issues like ^.
 - `preset-env` could have its own bugs because we use `compat-table` vs. test262.
 - Browsers themselves can have issues with running native ES2015+ code vs. ES5.